Tele-Bots/CovidBot/README.md

 - [x] No hectic menus.
 Just send the command and get the stats instantly.
 - [x] Command menu to choose handy commands with no boring sub-command loops, as quick as unicorn.
 - [x] Top 15 states with most cases listed with `all` command.
+- [x] District-wise stats are also sorted to show critical areas first.
 - [x] Case insensitive. `Pb`, `pb`, `pB`, `PuNJAb` all means Punjab.
 - [x] Indicates new cases.
 Indicate in brackets how many cases are new.
 - [x] Supports State Codes.
 Send `JK` instead of Jammu and Kashmir.